graniticio/granitic/doc/tutorial/001-fundamentals.md

 }
 ```

-In order to build a JSON web service that will listen for an handler HTTP requests, you will need to enable two facilities:
+In order to build a JSON web service that will listen for and handle HTTP requests, you will need to enable two facilities:
 `HTTPServer` and `JSONWs` (JSON Web Services).

 We do this by <i>overriding</i> the default setting for each facility.
 To do this, open the JSON `config/base.json`
-that was generated for you and change it so it looks like:
+that was generated for you and change it so that it looks like:

 ```json
 {